6 Trends Affecting Physician Jobs: Where Will You Work?

 In this model, patients pay a fee each month, regardless of whether they actually visit their doctor during that time.
-While some additional freedoms accompany the concierge practice model, the business requirements of acquiring patients, running a practice and handling payments still rest with the physician.
+While some additional freedoms accompany the concierge practice model, the business requirements of acquiring patients, running a practice, and handling payments still rest with the physician.

 Physicians interested in taking a temporary, locum tenens position have some good news: healthcare facilities are declaring, “We’re hiring locums!”
 And the growth in this field applies to both full-time and part-time physician jobs, in a wide variety of specialties.

 Staff Care’s 2017 Survey of Temporary Physician Staffing Trends found that 94 percent of the healthcare facility managers surveyed said they had hired locum tenens physicians within the past year, up from 91 percent in 2014.
-Our researchers also estimated that 48,000 physicians worked locum tenens positions in 2016, an increase of 9 percent from 2014.
+Our researchers also estimated that 48,000 physicians worked in locum tenens positions in 2016, an increase of 9 percent from 2014.

 More importantly, the locum hiring boom is expected to continue.

-Locum tenens jobs can be found in physician practices, acute care hospitals, specialty hospitals, urgent care centers, outpatient clinics and other healthcare settings.
+Locum tenens jobs can be found in physician practices, acute care hospitals, specialty hospitals, urgent care centers, outpatient clinics, and other healthcare settings.